anushkamangesh2024-amk/VSDSQUADRON_RTL2GDS-/README.md

 <img width="407" height="495" alt="Screenshot 2026-05-17 103930" src="https://github.com/user-attachments/assets/ca968fd8-6331-449f-9ce4-198d488cec41" />

-pon the successful completion of the logic synthesis process for the picorv32a core using the OpenLANE flow, the generated gate-level netlist provides detailed quantitative metrics regarding the design's overall physical complexity
+Upon the successful completion of the logic synthesis process for the picorv32a core using the OpenLANE flow, the generated gate-level netlist provides detailed quantitative metrics regarding the design's overall physical complexity
 .
 The synthesis report explicitly identifies a total cell count of 15,762 standard cells, within which there are exactly 1,613 sequential flip-flops responsible for state retention throughout the processor's logic
 .
 By evaluating the density of these specific registers relative to the total number of logic gates mapped from the Sky130 library, we establish a precise flop ratio of 10.23%, which serves as a foundational benchmark for the design's sequential logic intensity
 .